devilb2103/AMODUS-MultiHack-Client/README.md

 # AMODUS-MultiHack-Client

 Old among us internal I wrote back in 2021 when I had nothing better to do than inject c# into my bloodstream.
-This repo is more like a COVID Lockdown digital souvenir than something i will constantly update for people to compile and use.
+This repo is more like a covid lockdown digital souvenir than something i will constantly update for people to compile and use.

 This project uses confuserEx for code obfuscation and Costura.Fody for merging all c# assemblies into one file.